thepr0blem/digit-classifier/README.md

     val_accs_list = []

     for i in range(no_of_searches):
-        # Creating a tuple for each iteration of random search with selected parameters
+        # Creating a dict for each iteration of randomly selected parameters

         params_dict = {"iteration": i + 1,
                        "no_of_filters": rd.choice(params["no_of_filters"]),